 Technical Standards for Master of Occupational Therapy

-- Touch: Comfortable with being touched by others and touching various textures.
+- Comfortable with being touched and touching others

 Emotional Regulation and Communication

-- Organizational skills: Ability to organize and manage time in order to complete educational and clinical responsibilities.
+- Organize and manage time in order to complete educational and clinical responsibilities

-- Non-verbal cues: Identify and interpret emotional affect, nonverbal cues, and response to intervention by individual clients and groups of clients.
+- Identify and interpret emotional affect, nonverbal cues, and response to intervention by individual clients and groups of clients.

-- At all times abides by the American Occupational Therapy Association Code of Ethics and Standards of Practice. www.aota.org.
+- Abide by the American Occupational Therapy Association Code of Ethics and Standards of Practice. www.aota.org